bayuaji732/jupyterhub-swarm-nfs/README.md

 c.SharedPasswordAuthenticator.admin_password = "extra-super-secret-secure-password"
 ```

+**⚠️ Security Note:** Change these default passwords before deploying to production!

 ## Using SwarmSpawner

 In general, when configuring a Spawner, there is one primary concern to get it working: **Make sure the servers can connect to the Hub**.